How to get to Narok from Nairobi?

 Shuttles are generally more comfortable than matatus, and they make fewer stops.

-4. No Commercial Flights to Narok
+No commercial flights to Narok

 Narok town is not served by any regular commercial passenger flights.
 The closest airstrips are located within the Maasai Mara.
 These are flights out of Wilson Airport in Nairobi.